How to "green" our personal finance

 Make My Money Matter also provide you with a template for starting a conversation with your employer or your current provider with regard to where your current pension is being invested.
 It is also worth asking the question as your current workplace pension fund may have an ethical option which will exclude companies that don’t meet ESG criteria.

-If you are one of the just under 7 million people who rely on local government pension funds to provide them with an income when they retire*, you can turn to organisations like *UK Divest for information regarding where your pension is being invested and advice on how you can put pressure on your local councils to divest from fossil fuels, for example signing petitions such as this one and making your voice heard for the upcoming local elections on May 5 by quizzing your local candidates about their policies and action plan regarding climate change.
-For more advice on how to approach this and a list of candidates for the Newcastle-upon-Tyne area, check out our blog Use Your Vote to Help Save the Planet.
+If you are one of the just under 7 million people who rely on local government pension funds to provide them with an income when they retire*, you can turn to organisations like *UK Divest for information regarding where your pension is being invested and advice on how you can put pressure on your local councils to divest from fossil fuels, for example, signing petitions such as this one and making your voice heard for the local elections usually held in May, by quizzing your local candidates about their policies and action plan regarding climate change.
+For more advice on how to approach this and a list of candidates for the Newcastle-upon-Tyne area, check out the Divest Tyne & Wear webpage (and here's our 2022 blog Use Your Vote to Help Save the Planet).

 Ethical Investment Funds